| |

 of Foreign Affairs to compose for the opening event

 of EU Commissioner meeting in Sweden.
+He

 He is also an experimental guitarist